 I should stress that this will be a gradual iterative process that will occur over a number of months as our new portal UIs are developed and refined to a point that we can begin to route customer traffic away from eServices and towards the new portal.
 Ultimately, our goal is to remove eServices from the online filing equation.
 As such, we're working towards developing a seamless online filing experience that blends together, IP Australia's other online offerings.

 Once our new portal is completed, our customers can expect to file and engage with IP Australia via the new filing solution that intelligently meets the filing needs of our cell filers and small turning customer cohorts.
 Larger turning firms are more than welcome to use the new IP Australia portal.
 However, it is anticipated that the new portal experiences won't be able to offer the same benefits the direct integration that our API channel are able to provide.

 Until the day comes to say farewell to eServices.
-Customers can expect that to remain to portal offerings available to them in production with guidance and plenty of lead time provided in advance before current eServices experiences are deprecated in favor of experiences found within our new portal.
+Customers can expect that to remain to portal offerings available to them in production with guidance and plenty of lead time provided in advance before current eServices experiences are deprecated in favour of experiences found within our new portal.